Safe space

 U.S. Rep. Glenn Grothman (R-Glenbeulah) slips on his headphones and adjusts the microphone like he’s been spinning records at WORT 89.9 FM since the Carter administration.
 He isn’t here to talk politics.
 He’s here to rock.

 “You know the thing we like about WORT, it’s a safe station.
 You’ve heard about safe spaces?
 This is a safe station.
-You can listen all week without hearing ‘Hotel California’ by The Eagles,” Grothman tells listeners.
+You can listen all week without hearing ‘Hotel California’ by the Eagles,” Grothman tells listeners.
 “The oldies stations today just play the same songs over and over again.
 Which is why we started off with The Dave Clark Five’s ‘Over and Over.’
 You will not hear that on the oldies station.”

 On Sept.
 19 the tea partyer recorded the Access Hour on the lefty community-orientated radio station.
 WORT gives the 7 p.m.
 Monday time slot over to someone from the public to play whatever they want.
 Recent shows have included a presentation on Haitian music and culture, a discussion on Jimi Hendrix, and a manifesto calling for the abolition of work (“the source of nearly all misery in the world”).